FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

    * - **correction**
      - REAL
-     - Correction value + will add elevation correction and – will subtract elevation correction.
+     - Correction value + will add elevation correction and – will subtract correction.

    * - **membership**